-He started with excitement, but after an interminable number of And then Is, he had run down, the water was cold, and he was almost asleep.
+He started with excitement, but after innumerable And then Is, interrupted by eating, he had run down, the water was cold, and he was almost asleep.
 She ran across the hall and asked Hamond if he would fetch his mother to tend him.

 “All pardons, my lady, but I believe Lord Kyneward would rather do that himself.”